Dictionary of pastellists before 1800

 As H. W. Fowler noted in 1929, "A dictionary-maker, unless he is a monster of omniscience, must deal with a great many matters of which he has no first-hand knowledge."
 Or, as Diderot put it in the Encyclopédie (XII, p.
 680, s.v.
 Plagiaire), "Les Lexicographes, au moins ceux qui traitent des arts & des sciences, paroissent devoir être exemts des lois communes du mien & du tien.
 Ils ne prétendent ni bâtir sur leur propre fonds, ni en tirer les matériaux nécessaires à la construction de leur ouvrage.
 En effet le caractere d'un bon dictionnaire tel que nous souhaiterions de rendre celui-ci, consiste en grande partie à faire usage des meilleurs découvertes d'autrui: ce que nous empruntons des autres nous l'empruntons ouvertement, au grand jour, & citant les sources où nous avons puisé."
 This Dictionary is however far more than a simple compilation, and presents original research intermingled with previously known facts.
 Published sources are acknowledged in the article bibliographies and literature entries (and in more detail in footnotes in the essays).
 To the lengthy list of individuals who contributed unpublished information to the print edition of the Dictionary (listed in the Foreword) might be added hundreds more to whom I am grateful.
 Data protection rules as well as space constraints and functionality mean that it is impracticable in the Dictionary to set out all these private communications or other information or views that are relevant to attributions or identifications.

 The database of images and other information relating to pastels executed before 1800 is kept current, and details of any errors or omissions from the Dictionary will be welcomed.
+Please also report any broken links, missing or defective files; other users will benefit from this.

 The author is happy to provide further information or to give his views on any pastel before 1800 (without charge but subject to the note below) on an informal basis.
 Please state if you are the owner or are contemplating purchase, and please give me all the information you already have (e.g. date of sale, provenance, inscriptions, dimensions etc.).
 One high resolution image of the whole pastel is better than dozens of low resolution snaps, but please also include an image of the frame and of the back.
 All information received from private collectors will be treated in confidence.
 Any images supplied may be used in future editions (whether in print or electronic form) unless specifically restricted.
 To contact the author please e-mail info@pastellists.com